alexander-pick/apinject/readme.md

 Since this is using `ptrace()`, make sure you are running the processes as root so they have to correct permissions.

 And now .. have fun!

-# Misc

-* released under GPLv3
-* tested on Ubuntu 22.04 and 18.04

 # Contact